Demystifying medical bills. Saving families.

 What if I Can’t Afford a Breast Cancer Screening or Mammogram?

-If you are uninsured, underinsured, or can’t afford your breast cancer screening or mammogram, there are resources across the nation that can help.
-Each of these organizations and programs has its own qualifying criteria.
+If you are uninsured, underinsured, or can’t afford your breast cancer screening or mammogram there are resources for help.
+Each organization and program has its own qualifying criteria.

 Takeaways